 If you’re planning on visiting a lot of attractions while in the city (or simply want to skip many of the long waiting lines), then I highly recommend purchasing the Paris Pass (buy the card here).
 Benefits of the pass include skipping the long line at many of the major attractions and you’ll get free transportation on the metro and buses.

-Before purchasing the pass (or any individual entrance tickets), add up the cost of all the attractions you wish to see and work out whether it’s cheaper to buy the pass or pay for each ticket individually.
 In any case, I highly recommend purchasing all of your entrance tickets in advance so as to make the most of skip-the-line functions on offer!
 I use GetYourGuide to purchase tickets in advance.

 #10 Bring a comfortable pair of shoes